 - a.
 The school curriculum is important in the protection of children.
-We aim to ensure that curriculum development meets the following objectives (these are often met through the PSHE and citizenship curriculum): - i.
+We aim to ensure that curriculum development meets the following objectives (these are often met through the PSHE and JIGSAW curriculum): - i.
 Developing pupil self-esteem; - ii.
 Developing communication skills; - iii.
 Informing about all aspects of risk; - iv.
 Developing strategies for self-protection; - v.
-Developing a sense of the boundaries between appropriate and inappropriate behaviour in adults; - vi.
+Developing a sense of the boundaries between appropriate and inappropriate behaviour in adults;

+- vi.
 Developing non-abusive behaviour between pupils. - b.
 Children are also made aware, through PSHE and tutors, how the system works and who they should talk to if they have any concerns.
 See Appendix 1 'Who to turn to on a Rainy Day.' - c.
-All pupils have E-Safety training at an appropriate level, annually, in their ICT and computer science lessons. - d.
-The Pupil Planner (Years 3-8) contains information regarding E-Safety for daily reference and reminders.
-(Please see E-Safety Policy)
+All pupils have E-Safety training at an appropriate level, annually, in their computer science lessons.
+This is reinforced with our Digital Ambassadors throughout the school. - d.
+The Pupil Planner (Years 3-8) contains information regarding E-Safety for daily reference and reminders (see E-Safety Policy).